-Local News and Real Estate on Manasota Key
+Real Estate on Manasota Key

-The southern section of the island, which is already in Charlotte County, has a little commercial activity.
-A few low-rise condos, apartments, restaurants, bars and small shops are lined up along the beach.
-However, none of it really distracts from the beauty of the island.
-The activity appears to be in total harmony with the rest of the island.
+The southern section of the island, which belongs to Charlotte County has some commercial activities.
+Quite a few low-rise condos, apartments, restaurants, bars, and small shops, like boat and jet ski rentals, are lined up along the beach.
+However, none of the activities really distracts from the beauty of the island.
+All the action appears to be in total harmony with the rest of the island.

 Although Manasota Key is a popular tourist destination, residents are still able to enjoy an undisturbed way of life.
 As a result, the island is not nearly as touristy as its cousins, Siesta Key or Anna Maria Island, further north.

-Englewood Beach – what a Transformation
+Englewood Beach - a real Transformation

-Of all the beaches, Englewood Beach belongs to the most popular among Florida's visitors (besides the beaches of Siesta Key, of course, which is the #2).
-The visitors can now enjoy completely remodeled boardwalks, restrooms, showers and covered barbecue spaces.
+That has changed dramatically.
+Of all the beaches, Englewood Beach belongs to the most popular among Florida's visitors (besides the beaches of Siesta Key, of course).
+Now the visitors can enjoy completely remodeled boardwalks, restrooms, showers, and covered barbecue spaces.

-If you spend weeks or months in Englewood you may want to buy a parking pass, which gives you access to all of Charlotte County beaches and boat launches, and saves you some beer money.
+If you spend weeks or months in Englewood you may want to buy a parking pass, which gives you access to all of Charlotte County beaches and boat launches and saves you some beer money.